-There is no evidence that demonstrates cause and effect between poverty and addiction, but studies have shown that substance abuse is more common among individuals of lower economic status.
+Although there is no evidence that demonstrates cause and effect between poverty and addiction, studies have shown that substance abuse is more common among individuals of lower economic status.
 Poverty in the United States is measured by comparing a person’s or a family’s income to a minimum amount of income needed to cover basic needs.
-People who cannot cover their basic needs or, struggle to make ends meet, may be considered to be living in a low-income household or in poverty.
+People who cannot cover their basic needs, or who struggle to make ends meet, may be considered to be living in a low-income household or in poverty.
 Financial struggles among low-income Americans often result from substance abuse when a person spends their money trying to maintain their addiction.
-Other ways by which financial trouble can increase the risk of developing an addiction include:

 Make a Call (855) 826-4464

 Consequences Of Financial Trouble